 - A template that has a requires-clause (or declares any template type parameters using the simple form of requirements (14.1)) is a constrained template.
 A constrained template can only be instantiated with template arguments that satisfy its template requirements.
 The template definitions of constrained templates are similarly constrained, requiring names to be found through name lookup at template definition time (3.4).
 [Note: Names can be found in the template requirements of a constrained template (3.3.9).
-The practical effect of constrained templates is that they provide improved diagnostics at template definition time, such that any use of the constrained template that satisfies the template's requirements is likely to result in a well-formed instantiation. -end note] - 2 A template that is not a constrained template is an unconstrained template. - 3 A constrained context is a part of a constrained template in which all name lookup is resolved at template definition time.
+The practical effect of constrained templates is that they provide improved diagnostics at template definition time, such that any use of the constrained template that satisfies the template's requirements is likely to result in a well-formed instantiation. end note] - 2 A template that is not a constrained template is an unconstrained template. - 3 A constrained context is a part of a constrained template in which all name lookup is resolved at template definition time.
 Names that would be dependent outside of a constrained context shall be found in the current scope, which includes the template requirements of the constrained template (3.3.9).
-[Note: Within a constrained context, template parameters behave as if aliased to their corresponding archetypes (14.10.2) so there are no dependent types ([temp.dep.type]), and no type-dependent values ([temp.dep.expr]) or dependent names ([temp.dep]).
-Instantiation in constrained contexts (14.10.4) still substitutes types, templates and values for template parameters. - end note ] A constrained context is sany part of a constrained template that is not an unconstrained context (described below). - the body of a constrained function template, - the expression in a decltype type or sizeof or alignof expression that occurs within the signature of a constrained function template, - the base-clause (if any) of a constrained class template, - a member of a constrained class template, - the body of a concept map template, - a member of a concept map template, - the body of a concept, - a member of a concept.
+[Note: Within a constrained context, template parameters behave as if aliased to their corresponding archetypes (14.10.2) so there are no dependent types (??), and no type-dependent values (??) or dependent names (??).
+Instantiation in constrained contexts (14.10.4) still substitutes types, templates and values for template parameters. -end note] A constrained context is any part of a constrained template that is not an unconstrained context (described below).

 - 4 Any context that is not a constrained context is an unconstrained context.
-Within a constrained context, several constructs provide unconstrained contexts: - a late-checked block (6.9), - a default template argument in a template-parameter, - a default argument in a parameter-declaration, unless that default argument occurs within a local class ([class.local]), - the requires-clause, type-specifier, and declarator of a constrained member (9.2), and - a member template of a constrained template (14.5.2).
-[Note: The member template itself will still be a constrained template, and its body will be a constrained context. end note] - 5 If a type or expression within the signature of a constrained template, the template-parameter-list of a constrained template, or the requires-clause of a constrained template (if any) would be ill-formed if the associated context were a constrained context, the program is ill-formed.
-[Example:

-6 Within a constrained context, a program shall not refer to an unconstrained template.
+Within a constrained context, several constructs provide unconstrained contexts: - a late-checked block (6.9), - a default template argument in a template-parameter, - If a type or expression within the signature of a constrained template, the template-parameter-list of a constrained template, or the requires-clause of a constrained template (if any) would be ill-formed if the associated context were a constrained context, the program is ill-formed.
+[Example: [removed example] end example] - 6 Within a constrained context, a program shall not refer to an unconstrained template.